ISISComputingGroup/lewis-ess/docs/quickstart_guide/index.rst

     Methods:
         stop

-Note that, as you go along, you can also use the Telnet session to issue commands or request information, and that the state of the device will be consistent between the two connections.
+Note that, as you go along, you can also use a Telnet session in another terminal to issue commands or request information, and that the state of the device will be consistent between the two connections.

 Aside from the simulated device itself, you can also access and modify parameters of the simulation and network interface(s):